Are you ready to plan your 2022 fall road trips yet? I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.

 3. Copper Run Distillery

-Moonshine has certainly become a hot commodity at bars these days, but in the Ozarks, the history of bootlegged liquor runs deep.
+Moonshine has become a hot commodity at bars, but the history of bootlegged liquor runs deep in the Ozarks.

 Because of the low hollows and caves, this nook of America became a favored location for making white lightning.